dhurlburtusa/shortcuts/ai/ai-notes.md

 #### Q-Learning

 Reinforcement learning that will find the best course of action, given the current state of the agent.

+### Algorithms

+Most machine learning algorithms are borrowed from statistics.

 ## Artificial Neural Network